davidgoli/ember-cli-pull-to-refresh/README.md

     visibility: hidden
     height: 0

-  // When pull-to-refresh is in the "loading" state,
+  // When pull-to-refresh is in the "refreshing" state,
-  // it has a .loading class
+  // it has a .refreshing class
-  &.loading .loading-component
+  &.refreshing .loading-component
     visibility: visible
     height: rem-calc(50)
 ```